 You will then be able to add your private key (.key) and certificate (.cert, .cer., or .crt file).
 Most SSL providers will email you a .crt or .cer file and a .ca-bundle file.
 You can use a text editor like Notepad++ or TextMate to open the certificate and bundle files.

-Click Add Certificate to finalize the configuration process.
+Click the Add Certificate button to finalize the configuration process.

 How to Check Your SSL Certificate

-After you have installed your SSL Certificate we recommend running an SSL check to verify that everything is set up correctly.
-Invalid SSL Certificates can cause your visitors to be faced with the “your connection is not private” error.
-Sometimes when you are using local web development solutions such as MAMP, you can encounter the “This Site Can’t Provide a Secure Connection” error, read our article about how you can fix it.
+After you have installed your SSL certificate, we recommend running an SSL check to verify that everything is set up correctly.
+An invalid SSL certificate can cause your visitors to be faced with the “your connection is not private” error.

 How to Renew Your SSL Certificate